-The complete policy and additional information about financial aid are available on the Delaware Tech Web page, www.dtcc.edu/financialaid, that provides ongoing updates to all financial aid opportunities and the College's refund policies.
+The complete policy and additional information about financial aid are available on the Delaware Tech Web page, which provides ongoing updates to all financial aid opportunities and the College's refund policies.

 BOOKS & SUPPLIES

 Books and supplies vary in cost according to course requirements.
 Instructors will inform students about texts, supplies and materials required in each course.
 This information is also available on the College's website.